Measure bound for translation surfaces with short saddle connections: Multi-scale compactification

-We glue together points with $uv=T=t_{i-1}^{a_{i-1}/b}\cdots t_{j}^{a_{j}/b}$, as in the case without residues.
+We then glue together those points $u\in U$ and $v\in V$ with $uv=T=t_{i-1}^{a_{i-1}/b}\cdots t_{j}^{a_{j}/b}$, as in the case without residues.
 A short calculation similar to the one in the previous case shows that the two differentials above match up at the points glued together.
+This is the local plumbing fixture (it is topologically an annulus).

+By construction, on the plumbing fixture, one annular end matches the differential on the fixed annulus on $\bar X^{(i)}$, and the other annular end matches the differential on an annulus on $\bar X^{(j)}$.
+Hence, after removing the appropriate discs on $\bar X^{(i)}$ and $\bar X^{(j)}$, and then gluing in the plumbing fixture, we get a plumbed surface with differential.

+By the \emph{plumbing region} we will mean the part of the smooth surface constructed above that corresponds to the plumbing fixture.

 \subparagraph{Merging zeros.} The modification differential solves the residue matching issue but introduces a new problem: it may split up some of the higher order zeros of the original differential.
 So afterwards, we must \emph{merge the zeros} that have been separated.
-We can do this in a local manner using \cite[Theorem 4.2]{bcggm2019} (or \cite[Lemma 4.7]{bcggm2018}).
+This amounts to cutting out a small disc containing the zeros, and then gluing in another disk equipped with a form that has a single zero.
+For details see \cite[Theorem 4.2]{bcggm2019} (or \cite[Lemma 4.7]{bcggm2018}).

 \paragraph{Horizontal node (degenerating cylinder) parameters.} The case when we have a node joining two points that lie on the same level subsurface $\bar X^{(i)}$ is similar to the higher order pole case, but we don't have to worry about modification differentials.
 On either side of the node are simple poles.
 On nearby surfaces, this node will become a degenerating cylinder.
 We find standard coordinates $u,v$ given by \eqref{eq:standard} on each side of the node.
 The residues at the two simple poles are forced to be negatives of one another, by the definition of multi-scale differential.
 So in these coordinates, on either side of the two nodes the differential has the form